kyleboehlen/aocapi/readme.md

 <br/>

 ## Usage
-The API only accepts POST requests to https://www.aocapi.com/api/v1/ and takes 4 params:
+The API only accepts POST requests to https://www.aocapi.com/api/v1/{year}/{day}/{part} and takes the param 'input'.
-- year
-- day
-- part
-- input

 <br/>